flare-foundation/flare-systems-deployment/README.md

-# ftso-v2-provider-deployment
+# flare-systems-deployment

-## FTSOV2 Overview
+## FSP Overview

 ![Overview](Overview.png)

-A data provider system for FTSOv2 consists of the following components:
+A data provider system for FSP consists of the following components:

 1. **Flare System Client**.
 Responsible for all interactions with the FTSOv2 smart contracts, including data collection and submission, voter registration, and additional system tasks.
 2. **Data Provider**.
 Provides commit, reveal, and median result data to System Client for submission.